 This is especially important as mobile reception is poor in many outback areas in the Northern Territory.
 Obviously this should only be used as a last resort, but we found it quite comforting to know we had it onboard.

-Many rental companies charge high fees for paying by credit card.
-If you want to avoid paying more for your campervan, we recommend transferring money instead with TransferWise.
+If you are travelling from overseas and want to avoid paying more for your campervan than you need to, we recommend transferring money instead with Wise.

-Transferwise allows you to transfer money anywhere around the world at a fraction of the cost of a traditional bank transfer.
-Setting up an account is quick and easy.
+Wise allows you to transfer money anywhere around the world at a fraction of the cost of a traditional bank transfer.

 Mobile reception is terrible throughout many parts of Northern Territory.
 That is why we recommend you have a GPS on board.

 In addition it is useful to download online maps prior to leaving.
 And as a backup, when traveling in areas with poor reception we always carry a paper map.

 The HEMA maps are excellent and we highly recommend them for Outback Australia.
 Click here to purchase the HEMA Northern Territory map.

 Alternatively, the HEMA Australia Road Trip and 4WD Atlas includes detailed maps, 4wd tracks, fuel stops, campsites and points of interest, all in one convenient spiral bound book.
 Click here to see the HEMA Road Trip Atlas.

 Drive to the road conditions

 Always check with the local tourist information centre, the staff at campgrounds or the locals about current road closures and road conditions as they can change regularly.